This Place Mystic-fies Me

 There’s really no reason in the world for anyone to eat at Mystic Pizza.
 The food we had (a veggie supreme pizza, salads, and some garlic bread sticks) was perfectly fine.
 Nothing was gross or poorly prepared.
 But certainly nothing was exciting or worthy of praise either.

-Well, that’s not technically true – the 40 year old corner restaurant’s ability to thrive on one okay movie 25 years after its release is actually fairly remarkable.
+Well, that’s not technically true – the corner restaurant’s ability to thrive on one movie decades after its release is actually fairly remarkable.

 I watched the movie back in the day and thought it pretty good.
 I thought Julia Roberts was okay, and I don’t know how her career turned out.
-Now Eric Roberts, hoo boy, I see big things for her brother.
+Now her brother, Eric Roberts, hoo boy, I see big things him.
 Gonna be a huge star.
+(Kidding, of course… also, I rewatched the movie in 2020 for this website and here’s my review.)

 The service was pleasant and attentive and like I said, the food was edible and the atmosphere was fun.
 Fun in a totally stupid, slightly embarrassing way.
-This place is coated with Mystic Pizza The Movie crap.
+This place is covered with Mystic Pizza The Movie stuff.
 EVERYWHERE.
 It’s insane how much they have.
 You cannot avert your eyes from visions of Annabelle Gish and Lily Taylor.
-Vincent D’Onofrio also stars.
-That’s kind of funny to me.

-Anyway, while we ate a continuous loop of the movie played above a nearby table.
+While we ate, a continuous loop of the movie played above a nearby table.
 Endlessly.
 Day after day, year after year.
 I’m sure this happens at other movie restaurants, right?
 I have no idea.
 The only other time in my life I made an effort to visit a celluloid location was the Double R Diner from Twin Peaks in Washington.
-(And several other Twin Peaks locales, but THAT WAS TWIN PEAKS NOT MYSTIC PIZZA.
-You see.)
+(And several other Twin Peaks locales, but THAT WAS TWIN PEAKS.)

 Again, our food was fine and we cleaned our plates.
 But I am positive there is better pizza in Mystic, probably within a block or two.
 And the large Vegetarian Delight pie was 20 bucks, which is how much a large of the greatest pizza in the world costs in other parts of Connecticut.